 Research, Planning and Administration

-There shall be the Gambia College Research Committee, School and Departmental Research Committees responsible for overseeing research activities.
+There shall be the Gambia College Research and Publication Committee, School and Departmental Research Committees responsible for overseeing research activities.

 The Gambia College Research Committee

 There shall be a Gambia College Research Committee responsible for the strategic management of research at the Gambia College.